-The Northern Ohio Educational Computer Association (NOECA) is a jointly governed organization among thirty-six area school districts.
-The jointly governed organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to the administrative and instructional functions among members.
+The Northern Ohio Educational Computer Association (NOECA) is a jointly governed organization among forty-nine school districts.
+The jointly governed organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to the administrative and instructional functions among member districts.
 Each of the governments of these schools supports NOECA based upon a per pupil charge dependent upon the software package utilized.
-In the event of dissolution of the organization, all current members will share in net obligations or asset liquidations in a ratio proportionate to their last twelve months financial contributions.
-The NOECA assembly consists of a superintendent from each participating school and representative from the fiscal agent.
-NOECA is governed by a Board of Directors chosen from the general membership of the NOECA Assembly.
-The Board of Directors consists of a representative from the fiscal agent, the chairman of each of the operating committees, and two Assembly members from each county in which participating schools are located.
-The degree of control exercised by any participating school is limited to its representation on the Board.
-The District paid \$23,410 to NOECA for services during fiscal year 2018.
+The NOECA assembly consists of a superintendent from each participating school district and a representative from the fiscal agent.
+NOECA is governed by a Board of Directors chosen from the general membership of the NOECA assembly.
+The Board of Directors consists of a representative from the fiscal agent, the chairman of each of the operating committees, and two assembly members from each county in which participating school districts are limited to its representation on the Board.
+The District paid \$29,625 to NOECA for services during fiscal year 2019.
 Financial information can be obtained by contacting Matthew Bauer, who serves as controller, at 219 Howard Drive, Sandusky, Ohio 44870.